sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuous-integration/index.md

 To do this you define your own [budget file](../performance-budget/#the-budget-file) with rules on when to break your build.
 This budget will return an error code status after the run.
 You can also choose to output JUnit XML and TAP reports.

-## Github Actions
+## GitHub Actions
-If you are using [Github Actions](https://github.com/features/actions) beta it's super easy to run sitespeed.io.
+If you are using [GitHub Actions](https://github.com/features/actions) beta it's super easy to run sitespeed.io.
 Remember though that actions are in beta and can change.
 They are running an small instances at the moment and you have no way of [setting the connectivity](/documentation/sitespeed.io/connectivity/) so you shouldn't rely on timing metrics.

 Actions works good with a [performance budget](documentation/sitespeed.io/performance-budget/).
 You should set your budget in a file in the repo that you are testing.
 In this example we call the file *budget.json* and put it in the *.github* folder in the repo.